jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ### Help

 When someone else makes a test and it makes sense for you to do so, you may **help**.
-Roll a steel, skill, or spell die.
-If you hit, add your hit to their test.
+Roll applicable steel, skill, spell, and bonus dice.
+Add your hits to their test.
 If you miss and they fail their test, trouble is coming for you as well.

 ### Contests